MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     When the key uploads to Azure Key Vault, you see the properties of the key displayed, which includeds the key ID.
 It will look similar to **https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333**.
 Make a note of this URL because the Azure RMS administrator will need it to tell Azure RMS to use this key for its tenant key.

-    Now that you’ve transferred your HSM key to Azure Key Vault, you’re ready to import your AD RMS configuration data, which contains only a pointer to the newly transferred tenant key.
+    Now that you’ve transferred your HSM key to Azure Key Vault, you’re ready to import your AD RMS configuration data.

 ## Part 3: Import the configuration data to Azure RMS

-1. Azure RMS administrator: Still on the Internet-connected workstation and in the PowerShell session, copy over the RMS configuration files with the SLC removed.
+1. Azure RMS administrator: On the Internet-connected workstation and in the PowerShell session, copy over your new configuration data files (.xml) that have the SLC key removed after running the TpdUtil tool.

-2. Upload the first exported trusted publishing domain (.xml) file, by using the [Import-AadrmTpd](https://msdn.microsoft.com/library/dn857523.aspx) cmdlet.
-If you have more than one .xml file because you had multiple trusted publishing domains, choose the file that contains the exported trusted publishing domain that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.
+2. Upload the first .xml file, by using the [Import-AadrmTpd](https://msdn.microsoft.com/library/dn857523.aspx) cmdlet.
+If you have more than one of these files because you had multiple trusted publishing domains, choose the file that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.

     To run this cmdlet, you will need the URL for the key that was identified in the previous step.